Wolves

 Sudbury Community Arena is located in downtown Sudbury, across the street from the VIA train station.
 From a distance it has that unmistakable "hockey arena" profile, with a high, triangular roof.
 The building is constructed of brown brick and still has a little bit of leftover Art Deco artifice about it.
 The exterior of the Sudbury Arena is a candidate for one of my favourites in the OHL.
 Everything from the lettering to the brickwork is beautiful in its own way - the second most beautiful thing in Sudbury after the Big Nickel.

 Sudbury Arena also has one of the best main entrances in the OHL.
-It has large windows over the doors and a plaque at the front explaining that the building was "constructed to the greater glory of mankind" or something similarly grandiose.
-It makes you smile, anyway.
-Once entering the main part of the building you're in a tasteful lobby painted in dark green and tan.
-Again, it's a fantastic addition to the building and the arena lobby is one of the best parts of the rink.
+It has large windows over the doors and a plaque at the front explaining that the building was constructed "to the welfare of humanity."
+Once entering the main part of the building you're in a beautiful unrenovated lobby painted in dark green and tan, with terrazzo floors and aluminum doors.
+Even if the arena is someday demolished, the lobby should be saved.
 You walk up the stairs through the lobby and you enter into the main arena.

 The first sight of the inside of Sudbury Arena is impressive.
 Everything in the building is painted Wolves' blue, and it has the feeling of a grand old hockey palace, bigger than most of its day.
 The seats are a tasteful dark blue and all the walls are a sky blue colour.
 The ceiling is very high and made of wood on steel trusses.
-The score clock was old and functional as of my last visit, but not one of the league's best.
-I'm certain they now have a video board like everywhere else.
 There are banners hanging honouring the Wolves' retired numbers as well as the Sudbury Wolves of 1932, the last time a Sudbury team won the Memorial Cup.

 The seats are all comfortable and there really aren't many bad ones.
 Don't be tricked into buying standing room, though - there are still fat iron support columns holding up the roof, and if you're in standing room you're almost guaranteed to be looking out from behind a pillar.
 Team benches are located partially in the attacking zone and the glass is low, so it must be hard to clear the puck along the glass in Sudbury.